adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```
 When you choose to confront the madness, when the need to act overcoming your sense of self preservation,
-and a dice rollingmove is triggered, you can choose to ???.
+and a dice rolling move is triggered, you can choose to roll+Shock.
-If you do,
 ```

 Filling up the Shock track is going to lead to a Skirting Death type move but we .